rohitk063/Rohit_Kumar_Kaliyar--Hierarchical-clustering/Hierarchical clustering.md

    Scenarios of hierarchical matter clustering are defined in terms of rules that determine how dark halos evolve from scale to scale.
 Measuring correlations of structures at different scales is a direct and sensitive way to test the hypothesis of hierarchical clustering.
 We propose to detect this hierarchical structure by studying correlations between coefficients of a wavelet decomposition of the density field ρ(x).
 We suggest relevant measures to quantify such scale-scale correlations and to discriminate between different scenarios.
 Scale-scale correlation measures have been shown to effectively reveal hierarchical characteristics of energy transfer in turbulence and multiparticle physics (Yamada & Ohkitani 1991; Greiner, Lipa, & Carruthers 1995).

 ## Algorithms
+-Hierarchical clustering algorithm is of two types:

+ i) Agglomerative Hierarchical clustering algorithm or AGNES (agglomerative nesting) and

+ ii) Divisive Hierarchical clustering algorithm or DIANA (divisive analysis).

+Both this algorithm are exactly reverse of each other.
+So we will be covering Agglomerative Hierarchical clustering algorithm in detail.

 ## Examples
 - [GitHub - gyaikhom/agglomerative-hierarchical-clustering: Implements](https://github.com/gyaikhom/agglomerative-hierarchical-clustering) - In this example, we are running the hierarchical agglomerative clustering on the items in the input file example.txt .
 We are asking the program to generate 3 disjointed clusters using the single-linkage distance metric